 FAA Reimbursable Agreements

-The one exception to the policy that the Sponsor remains responsible for project engineering and design is the situation where an AIP project requires relocation of a FAA owned facility.
-While the Sponsor remains financially responsible for such costs the Engineering Services division of the FAA Air Traffic Organization has the option to accomplish such services in-house or they may elect to permit the Sponsor's engineer perform the necessary design services.
+The one exception to the policy that the Sponsor remains responsible for project engineering and design is when an AIP project requires relocation of a FAA owned facility.
+While the Sponsor remains financially responsible for such costs, the Engineering Services division of the FAA Air Traffic Organization has the option to accomplish such services in-house or they may elect to permit the Sponsor's engineer perform the necessary design services.
 In either case, the Sponsor must enter into a reimbursable agreement with the FAA prior to commencing any design work.
-Establishment of such agreements require advance coordination and investigation.
+Establishment of such agreements require advance coordination and preliminary investigation.
 Sponsors that require a reimbursable agreement should generally start the coordination process 12 months prior to the needed services.

 Timing of Submittal

 Construction Safety and Phasing Plan